About us and what we do

 Fees and Key Information

 J3 Debt Solutions Ltd is a firm of licensed Insolvency Practitioners.
 Jamie Carmichael is licensed by the Institute of Chartered Accountants of Scotland.
-J3 Debt Solutions is a provider of Insolvency solutions which include Trust Deeds, Debt Arrangement Schemes (DAS) and Sequestration (in Scotland) and Individual Voluntary Arrangements, Debt Management Plans and Bankruptcy (in England).
+J3 Debt Solutions is a provider of Insolvency and formal solutions which include Trust Deeds, Debt Arrangement Schemes (DAS) and Sequestration (in Scotland) and Individual Voluntary Arrangements and Bankruptcy (in England).

 There is no charge for the assistance we provide prior to you entering an Insolvency solution with J3 Debt Solutions.
 In the event that J3 Debt Solutions is unable to provide you with, or advise you on, the solution that is best fitting for your needs or circumstances, we may refer you to one of our regulated partners.